cwegscheid08/linked_list/README.md

 ### LinkedList Class

 Parent of the Node class.
+When the first node of a linked list is created, the list should initialize with a node called "head" and a pointer that is pointing to null or nil(I believe they will be interchangeable for this).
+The list itself will have to be saved as its own individual object that will be referred to with a description of the objects it is referencing to (a list of the vikings from previous examples).

 ### Node Class

 Child of the LinkedList class.
-This will need to contain a #value method as well as a link to the next node.
+This will need to contain a #value method as well as a link to the next node using a #next_node method.